nmjmdr/caterpillar/README.md

 The program runs unit tests using chain, mocha, sinon.

 ### Performance:
 The program uses "cheerio" to parse the html body of the search results.
 Cheerio loads the html and converts it a dom.
-It does not do any JS exection, just laods the dom to make it easy to search the elements.
-Still, ideally a regular expressions based search would be more performant.
+It does not do any JS exection.
+It just loads the dom to make it easy to search the elements.

+Ideally a regular expressions based search would be more performant.
 I faced some issues in parsing the body using regex and hence the use of cheerio.
-As one f the next steps it would be better to use regex to parse the body instead of using cheerio.
+As one of the next steps it would be better to use regex to parse the body instead of using cheerio.

-Still it takes a lot less to parse the body as compared to fetching the response:
+All though it takes a lot less to parse the body as compared to fetching the response, using regular expression to parse the body would possibly an improvement.
 ![performance](https://github.com/nmjmdr/caterpillar/blob/master/screenshots/performance.png)